The Latest: Chinese city lists more cases in local outbreak

-BEIJING — The major eastern Chinese city of Nanjing has reported 31 more locally transmitted coronavirus cases, even as national authorities announce that more than 1.5 billion doses of vaccine have been administered around the country.
+BEIJING — The major eastern Chinese city of Nanjing recorded another 31 locally transmitted COVID-19 cases on Tuesday, as authorities announced more than 1.5 billion doses of vaccine have been administered around the country.

 China has also aggressively pursued vaccinations, with little word of noncompliance.
-The National Health Commission says 1.55 billion doses had been administered as of Sunday in the country of 1.4 billion people.
+The National Health Commission said 1.55 billion doses had been administered as of Sunday — exceeding the country’s population of 1.4 billion.

+However, questions have been raised about the efficacy of Chinese-made vaccines, particularly the SinoPharm jab among older people.

+That's stirred concern for the dozens of countries that have given the Chinese company’s shots to their most vulnerable populations.
+Some countries now say they are prepared to provide a third shot to boost production of protective antibodies.

 MORE ON THE PANDEMIC: